AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ---
-description: Learn how to export an Analysis Workspace project to a cloud location.
+description: Learn how to export a full table to a cloud location.
 keywords: Analysis Workspace
-title: Export Customer Journey Analytics reports to the cloud
+title: Export Full Tables To The Cloud
 feature: Curate and Share
 exl-id: 072eadcc-43ff-42e3-86ee-82062fa02eba
 role: User
 ---
-# Export Customer Journey Analytics reports to the cloud {#full-table-export}
+# Export full tables to the cloud {#full-table-export}

 <!-- markdownlint-disable MD034 -->